sphis-sinco/FNF-NerelEngine/PATCHNOTES.md

 # Neral Alpha 0.1.0

 ## Additions

 - Added AppSettings : A JSON file containing information on the application
     - (Default) location: `assets/data/shared/app/settings.json`
     - Fields:
         - `save_name` - controls the name of your save file.
+        - `crash_handler` - holds all the fields related to the crash handler
+            - `file_prefix` - Prefix of the crash log file
+            - `platform` - The platform you're using for the url
+            - `url` - The url players see where they'll report the crash
 - Added "Constants" class : QOL class for holding information that will (most likely) be used all over
 - Added "InitState" state which is the new starting state instead of "TitleState"

 ### Scripting (Lua and HScript)

 - [BOTH] Added "constants" variable : A link to the "Constants" class

 ## Changes

 - The "psych-ui" assets folder has been removed from the embed folder to the "shared/images" folder
 - Removed support for "Português (Brasil)" language (I don't speak it, sorry ;-;)
 - Removed [FreeDesktop](https://www.freedesktop.org/wiki) metadata